This website uses pop-ups to present information. Please allow pop-ups for this site.

 He has appeared in several documentary films including the Discovery Channel’s Emmy Award-winning "Vietnam POWs, Stories of Survival" and Public Television's "Return With Honor."
 He is Past President of the Virginia Aviation Foundation, Past President of the Science Museum of Virginia Foundation, Past President of Nam-POWs, the national Vietnam POW Fraternity and an elder at First Presbyterian Church in Richmond, Virginia.
 Additionally, he serves on the Secretary of Veterans Affairs' Advisory Committee on Former POWs.
 He was President of his class at Annapolis.

-He is married to the former Phyllis Eason.
+He was married to the former Phyllis Eason, who died in April 2014.
 They have two grown sons.